rschumi0/ExAIS/testcasegenerator/README.md

 It's a simple Eclipse Java project that was developed on Ubuntu.

 # Prerequisites
-To run the generator, it is necessary have tha AI framework semantics and also [SWI Prolog](https://www.swi-prolog.org) (we used version 8.2.1).
+To run the generator, it is necessary to have the ExAIS AI framework semantics and also [SWI Prolog](https://www.swi-prolog.org) (we used version 8.2.1).
 Moreover, Python (version 3.8.5) and TensorFlow (version 2.4) are needed, and of course also Java (version 13).
-The project was developed with Eclipse with a Maven plugin and graphs are produced with Tensorflow and graphviz dot (pip install pydot).
+Note that we used an Eclipse Maven plugin to automatically get some dependencies, and graphs are produced with Tensorflow and graphviz dot (pip install pydot).

 # Configuration
 In the config file app.config, several parameters need to be set.